Nutrition Basics: A Simple Guide

 Dessert: Adds interest and variety that your body and your diet need.
 They also provide carbohydrates, fats, proteins, and other nutrients that your body needs on a daily basis.

 If you are working with your treatment team and have been asked to keep a food journal, click here to download additional records.
-And work with your registered dietitan — they can answer questions and help guide you to ensure your unique needs are being met.
+And work with your registered dietitian—they can answer questions and help guide you to ensure your unique needs are being met.